 - 1/2 cup mayonnaise (light is fine)

 - 1/2 teaspoon curry powder

-- 8 English muffins, halved
+- 8 English muffins, cut in half

-- PREPARE OLIVE-CHEESE MIXTURE: Place all ingredients in a bowl (except muffins) and mix with a spoon until well combined.
+- PREPARE OLIVE-CHEESE MIXTURE: Place all ingredients in a large bowl (except muffins) and mix with a spoon until well combined.

 - ASSEMBLE: Divide mixture onto the 16 muffin halves and spread evenly to cover.
 Cut each muffin half into 4 quarters to make 64 pieces in all.
-To freeze (Note 1)